 Teacher in Charge: David Jackson.

-PrerequisitesIf you did not take a pathway course at Level 2, or did not achieve US18239, US18240 and US 18241 in that course, you will need HOD approval.
+PrerequisitesIf you did not take a pathway course at Level 2, or did not achieve AS91169, US18240, and US 18242 in that course, you will need HOD approval.

-Students who have completed level 3 Physics or level 2 Physics with excellence can also apply to the HOD for approval.
+Students who have completed level 3 Physics or level 2 Physics with Merit can also apply to the HOD for approval.

-This course offers a rigorous exploration of electronics, delving into its intricate technical aspects.
-Tailored for students contemplating careers in electronics engineering, mechatronics, or as electrical technicians, it provides a solid foundation for future endeavors in these fields.
+This course offers a rigorous exploration of Technology and Science, delving into its intricate technical aspects.
+Tailored for students contemplating careers in electronics engineering, mechatronics, electrical technicians and many other pathways in the STEM field.

 Topics covered include computer logic and logic circuits, where students will tackle various logic gate problems, honing their problem-solving skills and gaining a deeper understanding of digital systems.